SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/01-Project-Structure.md

 ## Input

-- On the first line read the coordinates of the bottom left and top right corner of the Rectangle in the format:
+- On the first line, read the coordinates of the bottom left and top right corner of the Rectangle in the format:

 `<bottomLeftX>` `<topRightX>` `<topRightY>`